Street Lights

 City Maintained Street Lights

-The City of Sugar Land currently maintains about 12,400 street lights, which is conducted through an agreement with Center Point Energy.
+The City of Sugar Land currently manages about 12,400 street lights, which is conducted through an agreement with Center Point Energy.
 Therefore, the city only accepts Center Point approved street light fixtures.
 Examples of current street lights include the standard galvanized cobra-head lights as seen in most neighborhoods, the Houstonian decorative fixtures in the Telfair area, and the Traditionaire decorative fixtures along some of the City’s Signature Routes.

 Decorative Street Light Replacement